 Overview of Lyft’s Insurance Coverage

-Lyft’s insurance coverage is comprehensive, designed to protect drivers, passengers, and third parties during a ride.
-When a driver has accepted a ride request or is actively transporting a passenger, Lyft provides up to $1 million in liability coverage.
-This covers bodily injury, property damage, and death, ensuring substantial protection during the most active phases of a ride.
+Lyft provides strong insurance coverage for drivers, passengers, and third parties.
+When a driver accepts a ride or carries a passenger, Lyft offers up to $1 million in liability coverage.
+This covers injuries, property damage, and death.

-If a driver is logged into the app but has not accepted a ride, Lyft offers limited liability coverage.
-This includes up to $50,000 per person for bodily injury, $100,000 per accident for bodily injury, and $25,000 for property damage.
-This intermediate level of coverage bridges the gap between the driver waiting and being actively engaged in a ride.
+If a driver logs into the app but has not accepted a ride, Lyft offers limited coverage.
+It includes $50,000 per person, $100,000 per accident, and $25,000 for property damage.
+This coverage fills the gap between waiting and active trips.

 Differences Between Lyft and Driver’s Personal Insurance